AsahiLinux/macvdmtool/README.md

 Connect the two devices via their DFU ports.
 That's the rear port on MacBooks and the port nearest to the power plug on Mac Minis.

+You need to use a *USB 3.0 compatible* (SuperSpeed) Type C cable.
+USB 2.0-only cables, including most cables meant for charging, will not work, as they do not have the required pins.
+Thunderbolt cables work too.

 Run it as root (`sudo ./macvdmtool`).

 ```